 This might sound like another no-brainer, but it can help: note that using Start > Power > Sleep or Hibernate to “shut down” your PC or laptop and then resuming by clicking your mouse or hitting your spacebar is not enough to “optimize” your computer— though it “wakes” it more quickly than a full Restart.
 Fully restarting your machine on a regular basis (at least once a week, or when you need to) clears out the memory and kills any processes that might be quietly consuming too many resources—and you need a full Restart completely to get these benefits.

 3. Scan for malware

 While keeping your computer updated with the latest version of Windows will also maximize protection from online threats that can slow it down, you can go one step further by running an anti-malware scan with your endpoint security software, to see if there are any other nasties lurking on your computer.
-This should clean out any malware and, as Trend Micro Security does, help to optimize it as well.
+This should clean out any malware and, as Trend Micro Maximum Security does, help to optimize it as well.

 4. Change your power settings

 Windows 10 features a Power Saving mode which is particularly useful for laptop users on the move.
 However, if you’re plugged in and don’t care about energy usage and want to get the most out of your computer, choose the “high performance” option.
 Go to Start > Settings > System > Power & sleep > Additional power settings.

 Fortunately, Windows also has built-in tools that you can use to fix problems and find out more about any issues your machine may have.

 First is the Troubleshoot tools.
 Go to Start > Settings > Update & Security > Troubleshoot and you’ll be presented with a long list of things you can run the troubleshoot tool on to get something working right or to improve performance, including internet connection, keyboard and printer, blue screen, and many others.